 One must-visit is the Dom Tower, the tallest church tower in the Netherlands (112 meter high).
 Other interesting places to visit are the Railway Museum and Neude.
-For kids, there's the Miffy museum.
-If you're planning a trip around the Netherlands and you're looking for a good base in the Netherlands, Utrecht is perfect as it is exactly in the center of the Netherlands and it has reasonable accommodations.
-(Thanks to Lotte, a Utrecht resident) You'll hear Dutchies raving that it is one of the best Dutch cities to visit and I'm apt to agree that it is one of the top places to visit in the Netherlands outside of Amsterdam.
+For kids, there’s the Miffy museum.
+If you’re planning a trip around the Netherlands and you’re looking for a good base in the Netherlands, Utrecht is perfect as it is exactly in the center of the Netherlands and it has reasonable accommodations.
+(Thanks to Lotte) You’ll hear Dutchies raving that it is one of the best Dutch cities to visit and I’m apt to agree that it is one of the top places to visit in the Netherlands outside of Amsterdam.

 Northern & Eastern Cities (from Amsterdam) to visit in the Netherlands